Suyogwanjari29/My_Python_learning/README.md

 # My_Python_learning

-<H2>This is my learning Related to python basics</H2>
+<H3>This is my learning Related to Python basics</H3>

+<H2>Day 2</H2>

-In this assigment I worked on the details of string and integer datatypes learned format function
+In this assignment I worked on the details of string and integer datatypes and learned the format function

 used if statements